Ben Liddle: Personal life

 Liddle was born in 1998 in Durham.
-He is the son of former Middlesbrough and Darlington centre-back Craig Liddle.
+He is the son of Craig Liddle, who played as a centre back for Middlesbrough and Darlington.

 Club career

 Middlesbrough

 Liddle signed his first professional contract with Middlesbrough in the summer of 2016.
 Liddle appeared in the EFL Trophy for the Middlesbrough U23 side in both the 2017–18 and the 2018–19 competitions, featuring in all three group matches in each.
 He made his Championship debut for Middlesbrough on 30 November 2019, replacing Lewis Wing in the 70th minute of a 4–0 defeat at Leeds United.
 He made his first start for the club on 14 January 2020, playing 57 minutes of a 2–1 defeat away at Tottenham Hotspur in the FA Cup.
 This proved to be his last game for the club.

 Blyth Spartans (loan)

 On 22 March 2018, he joined National League North side Blyth Spartans on loan until the end of the season.